pdinklag/random-permutation/README.md

 ### Requirements

 The library and command line tool are written in C++20, a corresponding compiler is required.
-This library has only been tested with GCC 11.
+Tests have been done only with GCC 11.

-Furthermore, the build system is written for CMake.
+If you desire to use the [command line tool](#command-line-tool), you need CMake.

 ### License